cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 01 Feb 2017 - Added constraints for max longs/shorts and plots in BacktestEngine
 * 25 Jan 2017 - Additional work on stops/take profit with multiple assets & plotting bug fixes for TradeAnalysis
 * 24 Jan 2017 - Fixing issues around stops/take profits and adding fields in TechParams
 * 19 Jan 2017 - Change location of examples in project